Some ancient texts

 Contemporary period

-Even if literature is taking off and only becomes a major art form in the 20th century, it must be kept in mind that orality is still privileged in certain spheres.
-However, a few names are worth remembering.
+Even if literature did not take off and become a major art form until the 20th century, it's important to bear in mind that in certain spheres, oral tradition is still favored.
+There are, however, a few names to remember.
 Kukrit Pramoj (1911-1955), Prime Minister in 1975 and 1976, is one of the country's greatest intellectuals.
-We owe him Four Kingdoms in which he evokes life at the royal court, but also Red Bamboo which deals with the conflict between Buddhism and politics before communism.
-One of the best-known and most translated authors is Saneh Sangsuk, born in 1957.
-He has published several books, such as L'Ombre blanche (2001), Venin (2001), Une histoire vieille comme la pluie (2004) and Seule sous un ciel dément (2014).
-In 2008, the writer was awarded the medal of the Order of Arts and Letters by the French Ministry of Culture.
+His books include Quatre Règnes (Four Kingdoms ), which evokes life at the royal court, and Bambou Rouge (Red Bamboo ), which deals with the conflict between Buddhism and politics before communism.
+One of the best-known and most widely translated authors is Saneh Sangsuk, born in 1957.
+His works include L'Ombre blanche (2001), Venin (2001), Une histoire vieille comme la pluie (2004) and Seule sous un ciel dément (2014).
+In 2008, the French Ministry of Culture awarded him the Ordre des Arts et des Lettres medal.
 Another author translated into French is Chart Korbjitti, born in 1954.
-His first novel The Fall of Fak (Kampipâkskâ) published in 1981 has particularly marked the literary history of the country.
-He was named "Book of the Year" by the Thai Council for Literature, and even received the South East Asia Write Awart award.
-Chart Korbjitti tells the story of Fak, a young village school caretaker, whose life is turned upside down when he is accused of having a relationship with his father's widow.
-He then sinks into alcohol and suffering.
-Behind this portrait, while contemplating, hides in filigree the intolerance of the peasant society and consumerism.
-In 2004, the novel was adapted for the cinema with the new title Ai-Fak.
+His first novel, La Chute de Fak (Kampipâkskâ), published in 1981, left its mark on the country's literary history.
+It was named "Book of the Year" by the Thai Council for Literature, and even received the South East Asia Write Award.
+Chart Korbjitti tells the story of Fak, a young village school janitor whose life is turned upside down when he is accused of having an affair with his father's widow.
+He sinks into alcohol and suffering.
+Behind this contemplative portrait lies the intolerance of peasant society and consumerism.
+In 2004, the novel was adapted for the cinema, with the new title Ai-Fak.
 Chart Korbjitti has also published Une Histoire ordinaire (1992), Sonne l'heure (1994) and Chiens fous (2001).
-This novel is about a gang of young people at the end of the 1970s who are trying to find their place in society while enjoying a hedonistic life.
-As for recent publications, readers will enjoy Café Lovely (2009) by Rattawut Lapcharoensap, born in 1979 and raised between the United States and Bangkok.
+This novel is about a group of young people in the late 1970s trying to find their place in society while enjoying a hedonistic lifestyle.
+As for recent publications, readers will enjoy Café Lovely (2009) by Rattawut Lapcharoensap, an author born in 1979 who grew up between the USA and Bangkok.
 This collection of short stories, full of emotion, has been very well received by the public.
-Let us also think of S.P.
-Somtow who, in Galant de nuit, published by in 2018, tells the story of his childhood in Thailand.
-Born in 1952 in Bangkok, this author is also a director and composer of classical music.
-In 1979, he received the Astounding Prize for Best New Writer.
-In 2002, he was awarded the World Fantasy Prize for Best Short Novel for The Bird Catcher.
+S.P.
+Somtow's Galant de nuit, published in 2018, recounts his childhood in Thailand.
+Born in 1952 in Bangkok, this author is also a film director and classical music composer.
+In 1979, he was awarded the Astounding Prize for Best New Writer.
+In 2002, he won the World Fantasy Award for Best Short Novel for The Bird Catcher.

 The black novels of Bangkok